Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: CZTI as a GRB polarimeter: Analysis procedure

 where, $\beta$ is the minimum probability of detection.
-We simulate the GRB for the given number of source and background events with varying polarization fractions (from 0 to 100 $\%$) and estimate $Pr(\mu > \mu_{\alpha})$ as a function of polarization fraction.
-Polarimetric sensitivity of CZTI depends on the polarization angle in the CZTI plane.
-Therefore, we simulate the polarized photons in Geant$-$4 for polarization angle corresponding to $\mu_{100}$, averaged over polarization angles in 0 to 45$^\circ$.
+We simulate the GRB for the given number of source and background events with varying polarization fractions (from 0 to 100\%) and estimate $Pr(\mu > \mu_{\alpha})$ as a function of polarization fraction.
+The polarimetric sensitivity of CZTI depends on the polarization angle in the CZTI plane.
+Therefore, we simulate the polarized photons in Geant4 at a polarization angle of 22.5$^\circ$ which corresponds to a $\mu_{100}$ averaged over 0 to 45$^\circ$ polarization angles.
 The polarization fraction ($P$) for which $Pr(\mu > \mu_{\alpha})$ exceeds $\beta$ gives the upper limit of polarization.
 We use values of $\beta = 0.5$ in conjunction with $\alpha = 0.05$ or $0.01$ for the upper limit estimations.
 It is to be noted that $\beta = 0.5$ actually corresponds to the $\alpha$-level detection threshold if we assume the sampling distribution of the estimated modulation amplitude follows smooth Gaussian statistics with median equal to $P$ \citep{kashyap10}.
 A higher value of $\beta$ would correspond to a higher value of polarization upper limit.